You can add multiple at once — one per line

 | Reproducing legacy AD4 results | AutoDock-GPU |

-AutoDock-GPU is the best choice when you specifically need AutoDock4 scoring (e.g., for consistency with published results) or when screening large compound libraries where GPU acceleration provides the biggest advantage.
+AutoDock-GPU is the best choice when AutoDock4 scoring is specifically needed (e.g., for consistency with published results) or when screening large compound libraries where GPU acceleration provides the biggest advantage.
+For individual dockings, runtime is comparable to Vina (1–5 minutes).
+The speed advantage emerges in batch screening: once grid maps are generated for a receptor, subsequent ligands dock very quickly, enabling 2,000–40,000 compounds per day per GPU.

 | Feature | AutoDock-GPU | AutoDock Vina | GNINA | DiffDock |